Elena Kazan

 Elena Kazan is a German-Russian actress who appears in German as well as Indian films such as Agent Vinod, John Day, Prague etc. The German-Philippine, English film 'Ruined Heart' in which Kazan plays the leading female role was released in March 2015.
 She has featured as a houseguest in the Bigg Boss house.

 Personal life

-Kazan was born as Elena Kazan in Moscow, Russia, to German parents.
+Kazan was born as Elena Kazan in Moscow, Russia.
 Her mother is a nurse and her father was a primary school teacher.
 She spent her childhood in Ukraine before moving to Berlin with her family.
 At the age of 16, she moved to the US for higher studies.
 Kazan later went to India to work with a volunteer organization in Kolkata and while there taught the German language at Max Mueller Bhavan.
 She traveled widely in India for the first three years.